PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 3. Installing Putty's key generator.
 4. Converting the non-compatible putty generated key into an ssh compatible one.
 5. Precisely placing the SSH key on disk.
-6. Precisely and ~~manually~~ permissioning the SSH key and it's parent folder (ssh is purposely fussy about this in order to keep the key secure).
+6. Precisely and manually permissioning the SSH key and it's parent folder (ssh is purposely fussy about this in order to keep the key secure).

 > Most of this can be avoided by simply using the full SSH client that is embedded inside of the Windows git client install.

 ## The Cleanest Way (With Working Automation Code)

-Besides the pure pain described above, here are the additional things solved for in this code:
+### Stealing Lessons From Desired State Automation

+The code that performs these steps is idempotent or "desired state oriented" - meaning that it always checks if the step it is about to perform is necessary or not before doing it.
+While it takes a little extra effort, there are multiple rewards:

+1. Reduction in runtime if something is already configured
+2. Does not accidentally upgrade software nor destroy existing configurations (e.g. this code will not accidentally overwrite a pre-existing primary ssh key)
+3. If the code fails, it can be run again until it works because it picks up where it left off.

+### Code Behavior

-1. Automatically installs Git - but only if necessary (idempotent)
+1. If not present, automatically installs Git
-2. Automatically installs chocolatey to install Git - but only if necessary (idempotent)
+2. If not present, automatically installs chocolatey to install Git
-3. Automatically generates an SSH key - but only if necessary (idempotent) (which avoids killing a key that might be in use)
+3. If not present, automatically generates an SSH key
-4. Uses the Git's built-in SSH client to create SSH keys (avoids the complexity of the above conventional wisdom)
+4. Key generation always uses the Git's built-in SSH client to create SSH keys (avoids the complexity of the above conventional wisdom)
 5. Copies the public key to the clip board and pauses for the user to add it to the Git server (in their profile)
 6. Optionally does a SSH login test if you provide a value for: $SSHEndPointToGitForTesting